 - Preheat the grill to 450° surface temperature.
 That is medium to medium-high heat on most grills.
 Use the entire grill surface.
 Clean and oil the grill grate well.

-- While the grill is preheating, trim the thighs of any trimmable fat and extra skin.
+- While the grill is preheating, trim the thighs of trimmable fat and extra skin.
 Allow them to rest at room temperature until the grill is ready.

 - Allow to rest for 5 minutes before serving.